mynk-tmr/notes/Web Design/HTML.md

 ### Script loading

 - script loading & execution blocks parsing, so fix needed.
-	- `async`: block & execute after complete download, and before window's `onload` event.
+	- `async`: block & execute only after complete download, and before window's `onload` event.
 Use for *critical* ones like analytics
 	- `defer`: execute after page parsing, before window's `DOMcontentLoaded`.
 Less *critical* like videos
 - `import('path').then(analytics => analytics.init())`
 - for 3rd party scripts, `preconnect` & `dns-prefetch` can be used